async-graphql/async-graphql/docs/en/src/cursor_connections.md

 # Cursor connections

-Relay's cursor connection specification is defined to provide a consistent method for query paging.
+Relay's cursor connection specification is designed to provide a consistent method for query paging.
 For more details on the specification see the [GraphQL Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm)。

-Define a cursor connection in `async-graphql` is very simple, you just call the `connection::query` function and query data in closure.
+Defining a cursor connection in `async-graphql` is very simple, you just call the `connection::query` function and query data in the closure.

 ```rust
 use async_graphql::*;